-A federal drug conviction may result in the loss of federal benefits, including school loans, grants, scholarships, contracts, and licenses.
-Federal drug trafficking convictions may result in denial of federal benefits for up to five years for a first conviction.
-Federal drug convictions for possession may result in denial of federal benefits for up to one year for a first conviction and up to five years for subsequent convictions.
+A federal drug conviction may result in the loss of federal benefits, including school loans, grants, contracts, and licenses.
+Federal drug trafficking convictions may result in denial of federal benefits for up to 5 years for a first conviction, 10 years for a second conviction, and permanent denial of federal benefits for a third conviction.
+Federal drug convictions for possession may result in denial of federal benefits for up to 1 year for a first conviction and up to 5 years for subsequent convictions.